|Death: ||Sep. 2, 1935|

 Though born nearly 20 years apart, Ralph and his elder brother Daniel both passed away in 1935, Ralph passing four months before Daniel.
 When a young man, Ralph lived with his eldest brother George after their father died.
 An old letter was found recently, written by one of Ralph's daughters.
 In it, she says that Ralph regarded both George and Daniel as father figures, in part due to their being older, but also due to their guidance after their father passed away.

-Ralph died of stomach or colon cancer.
+Ralph died of colon cancer per his death certficate, and also had liver cancer.
 When he passed away, Ralph's obituary made the front page of the local paper for his achievements at the water company, as well as his participation in the community, particularly his involvement in several banks.
 He is interred with his wife Jane and daughter Mary at Riverview Cemetery.

 Gilbert Romberger (1829 - 1894)

 Jane Minerva Osman Romberger (1876 - 1958)

 Mary Magdalene Romberger (1906 - 1982)*